-Increases in number of shares and changes in DIFs resulting from all equity offerings as well as increases in DIFs resulting from secondary offerings representing at least 5%, 10% or 25% for Standard, Small Caps and Micro caps respectively of the security's pre-event number of shares will be implemented with two full business days advance notification after the offering is priced.
+Increases in number of shares and changes in DIFs resulting from all equity offerings as well as increases in DIFs resulting from secondary offerings representing at least 5%, 10% or 25%2 for Standard constituents, Small Cap constituents and Micro Cap constituents (as well as listed securities not assigned to any size segment) respectively of the security's pre-event number of shares will be implemented with two full business days advance notification after the offering is priced.
 An equity offering involves the issuance of new shares by a company while a secondary offering involves the distribution of current shareholders' existing shares in a listed company and is usually pre-announced by a company or by a company's shareholders and open for public subscription during a pre-determined period.